Inclusion is a Living Value of Federation University Australia. We champion access and inclusion for all and celebrate our diversity.

 |

-If a student discloses discrimination to a staff member of the University, they are required to refer the affected student to Student Equity and Inclusion in the first instance.
+If a student discloses discrimination to a staff member of the University, they are required to refer the affected student to Student Equity and Safer Communities in the first instance.

 |